tomos-ai/capstone-demo/README.md

 # Notice
 This repository is derived from: https://github.com/imfing/keras-flask-deploy-webapp.
 Some modifications were made.

-The following instructions may not work, if I have some time in the future I'll revise them.
+The following instructions may not work, if I have some time in the future I'll review them.

 # Deploy Keras Model with Flask as Web App in 10 Minutes